Advovate Eureka Hospital Ratings & Violations

 - 1.1 Percent – The percentage of patients at Advocate Eureka Hospital to leave the facility without following medical advice or discontinuing their care.

-If you believe that your loved one suffered injuries or harm by medical malpractice as a patient at Advocate Eureka Hospital, call the law offices of Rosenfeld Injury Lawyers LLC now.
+If you believe that your loved one suffered injuries or harm by medical malpractice as a patient at Advocate Eureka Hospital, contact the law offices of Rosenfeld Injury Lawyers LLC now.
 Allow our reputable Illinois personal injury attorneys to handle and resolve your compensation case involving medical malpractice that occurred in a hospital or medical center.

 Allow our legal team to handle every aspect of your case including filing all the necessary documentation and paperwork in the appropriate courthouse.
 The contact information for the Woodford County Courthouse is: